caoty777/Simulated-Multi-Robot-Arm-Object-Passing-System/README.md

 10. We retrieve and print the resulting pose of the end-effector.

-11. We the predicted and resulting pose.
+11. We compare the printed results and the coordinates of the 'dummy' and the end-effector.

+Find our demo [here](https://youtu.be/UyVPlmozkV8).
+As a bonus, we included the inverse kinematics, which will be next week's checkpoint.